Science Museum with my Dad

 The estimated reading time for this post is 94 seconds

 Mission to the science museum

 My parents came down for the weekend.
-While my Mum was content to chill out and do some knitting whilst listening to Daniel O’Donnell slaughtering country and western standards, my Dad was at a loss for something to do.
+While my Mam was content to chill out and do some knitting whilst listening to Daniel O’Donnell slaughtering country and western standards, my Dad and I were at a loss for something to do.
 Having been told by my friend Kirsty who has a little boy that the Science Museum has free admission, I had a brain wave.

 The journey home to Luton however was a bit of a trauma with Thameslink trains shutting down their service completely.
 I am thankful that my commute usually isn’t that traumatic.
 We had to get home via Milton Keynes (a soul less bit of urban planning) and it took us four hours.
 Once you get off the rail network the public transport outside London is poor.
 More related posts here.